Trust Us With Your Justice, Call Us at (804) 207-9381

 Monday - Friday: (9:00am to 4:00pm) Saturday: (By Appointment Only)

-My name is Shameka Harris, and I have practiced law for the last 16 years.
+My name is Shameka Rhoades, and I have practiced law for the last 16 years.
 Time has flown by, and I now have an extensive history of practicing criminal and family law.
 However, it certainly doesn’t feel like it’s been that much time from where I stand.

 One common thing I see in many of my divorce cases is clients who wish they had known certain things before starting the divorce process.
 Unfortunately, if they had done things a bit differently, things might have progressed more smoothly.
 The fact is, by the time we’re in the middle of a divorce, it’s often too late to address these concerns.